Several terms commonly heard during the school budget process are defined below to help you follow the school budget process in New York State.

 Payment of cash or transfer of property or services for the purpose of acquiring an asset or service.

-A fiscal year is the accounting period on which a budget is based.
+The accounting period on which a budget is based.
 The New York State fiscal year runs from April 1 to March 31.
 The fiscal year for all New York counties and towns and for most cities is the calendar year.
 School districts in the State operate on July 1 through June 30 fiscal years.

 A fund balance is created when the school district has money left over at the end of its fiscal year from either under spending the budget or taking in additional revenue.
 Part of the fund balance (appropriated fund balance) may be applied as revenues to the district’s following year budget.
 A portion may also be set aside (unappropriated fund balance) to pay for emergencies or other unforeseen occurrences.

-Maximum Allowable Tax Levy Limit:
+Maximum Allowable Tax Levy Limit

 The Tax Levy Limit plus allowable exemptions results in the maximum allowable tax levy, which is the highest tax levy a district can propose and still only need a simple majority to pass.